Last published: November 22, 2023

-Dissociatives (also referred to as dissociative anaesthetics) are a class of psychedelic drug.
-This class of drug is characterised by distorted sensory perceptions and feelings of disconnection or detachment from the environment and self.1 The word dissociative means detached from reality.
+Dissociatives (also referred to as 'dissociative anaesthetics') are a class of psychedelic drug.
+This class of drug causes people to feel separated or detached from their body or physical environment.

 Dissociatives affect everyone differently, based on:

 - size, weight and health

 - whether the person is used to taking it

 - whether other drugs are taken around the same time